AhmadKais/Hw3_compilers/README.md

-# Hw3_compilers
+Hw3_compilers
+This homework is for the Compiler Structure course at the University of Haifa with Professor Yossi Ben Asher, Fall semester 2022-2023 (partner Mohannad Abu-Hamad).

-this homework is for Compiler's structure course (university of haifa) with professor yossi ben asher , fall semester 2022-2023 (patrnet mohannad abu-hamad) the homeworks in this course are hierarchical , whitch means that we were given a code and on eatch how we are asked to support more and more P-code operations and data structures , the HW is written in C++ and it prints a code in P-machine code.
+The homework assignments in this course are hierarchical, which means that we were given code, and with each homework, we are asked to support more P-code operations and data structures.
+The HW is written in C++ and it outputs P-machine code.

-i have added some inputs mainly for HW3.
+I have added some inputs, mainly for HW3.